Makechi02/shopping-list/README.md

 - **Search Functionality:** Implement a search bar to quickly find items in the list.
 - **Sort Items:** Allow users to sort items based on different criteria (e.g., alphabetical, by date added).
 - **Item Prioritization:** Allow users to prioritize items in the list.
-- **Quantity & Units:** Introduce quantities and units for items for a better shopping.
 - **Share List:** Allow users to share the list as a link, PDF or even CSV.
 - **Price Tracking:** Allow users to add prices for items for calculations